Authentic and thoroughly delicious, this tandoori chicken is a total showstopper, rivaling your favorite Indian restaurant!

 Tandoori Chicken has since become popular throughout the world and is commonly found on most any Indian restaurant menu.

-Okay, now as for the daunting list of ingredients.
-Don’t be intimidated!
+As for the long list of spices in our tandoori chicken marinade, don’t feel intimidated!
 They are simply spices, no more difficult to utilize than any other common spice on your spice rack.
 The more Indian food you cook, the more familiar these will become to you.

-Indian food lovers, don’t forget to check out this recipe for the BEST homemade Indian Mango Chutney!
+Don’t forget to check out our recipe for the BEST homemade Indian Mango Chutney!

 - 4 skinless chicken drumsticks

 - neutral tasting oil